 How to Pack Your Hospital Bag Snacks

-I’ve already mentioned taking care to pack certain snacks on this list, but keep the following in mind:
+I’ve already mentioned taking care to pack certain snacks on this list, but keep the following in mind as well:

 1. Include an ice pack in a insulated lunch bag with perishables.